Stuycs-K/final-project-9-shresthaa-wassercugm/WORKLOG.md

 Completed the last cheat, which will bring player to a losing game if 3 is pressed(shooting in the 8-ball before all other balls of their color has been scored).
 Pressing 4 twice will restart the game(not 3 anymore).
 Revised Read Me to match these changes.

+### 6/10/23

+Changed reset control to pressing 4 once not twice or with delay.

 ## Maya

 ### 5/22/23